Danube Cycling Path – The Ultimate Guide

 In Hungary, however, wild camping is officially forbidden, even though this rule doesn’t seem to be strictly enforced.
 In Austria, however, free camping is prohibited so if you don’t want to risk being hunted in the middle of the night follow the general rules

-• mount the tent when it is almost dark in a place not visible and dismantle at dawn
+• mount the tent when it is almost dark in a place not visible and dismantle it at dawn

 • do not light fires